chapel-lang/chapel/util/build_configs/cray-internal/README.md

     A Cray system management tool, this script sets the default Chapel version obtained when a user runs `module load chapel` without specifying a specific version.

-* package-functions.bash: General-purpose shell functions for use in Chapel packaging scripts; see for example ./cray-internal/chapel_package-cray.bash.

-* common.bash: Cray-module-specific bash code snippets.
-    See for example chapel_package-cray.bash.

 ### Users local Chapel projects: